CSCfi/csc-user-guide/docs/computing/running/batch-job-partitions.md

     You should reserve **no more than 32 cores per GPU**.

-#### Multi-instance GPUs
+#### GPU slices

-A subset of the A100 GPUs on the Mahti `gpusmall` partition are divided into a total of 28 smaller multi-instance GPUs (MIGs), which have one-seventh of the compute and memory capacity of a full A100 GPU.
-You are able to reserve at most 4 CPU cores when using a MIG.
+A subset of the A100 GPUs on the Mahti `gpusmall` partition are divided into a total of 28 smaller GPU slices, which have one-seventh of the compute and memory capacity of a full A100 GPU.
+You are able to reserve at most 4 CPU cores when using a GPU slice.
 Additionally, the job is allocated 17.5 GiB of memory, and there is no way to request a different amount.
-Finally, you are only able to reserve one MIG per job.
+Finally, you are only able to reserve one GPU slice per job.

-To reserve a MIG, use `sinteractive` with the `-g` option, or include the `--gres=gpu:a100_1g.5gb:1` option in your batch script.
+To reserve a GPU slice, use `sinteractive` with the `-g` option, or include the `--gres=gpu:a100_1g.5gb:1` option in your batch script.
 For more information, see the instructions on [creating GPU batch jobs on Mahti].